ichard26/runthenumbers/docs/math.md

 For expressions containing brackets, the workaround is to aggressively simplify the expression.
 Once there are no brackets left, the equation can be solved as described above.
+If brackets still remain after simplification, then solving those is left as a reach goal.

 It's easier to explain the algorithm using an activity diagram than with pseudocode.